parthdani/CleverTapSegmentAndroidExample/README.md

 </service>
 ```

-Case 2: When you are going to send Push from different tools like Firebase
+**Case 2**: When you are going to send Push from different tools like Firebase

-Step 1: Add the following code in your Android Manifest file
+**Step A**: Add the following code in your Android Manifest file
 ```JAVA
 <meta-data
   android:name="CLEVERT AP_NOTIFICA TION_ICON"